 connection pool: A cache of opened connections to data sources.

+connection pool blocking period: A time period during which no new connection is allowed to a specific connection pool if a timeout error or other login error occurs.
+During the pool blocking period, the initial error is cached and re-thrown on subsequent attempts to open a connection.
+The first blocking period lasts five seconds and is doubled with each subsequent failure up to one minute.
+For more information, see [MSDN-SSCP].

 connection string: A series of arguments, delimited by a semicolon, that defines the location of a database and how to connect to it.

 context: A collection of context properties that describe an execution environment.